 How to build a basic fluent interface in 8 steps.
 Disclaimer: the aim of this post is not to show a comprehensive list of the different techniques that can be used to write a fluent API, tons of good information is out there on the web and.

 My benchmark for usefulness was "Can a programming language be used to write complex, performance intensive video games? " After working through basic tutorials, and coming to grips with the lack of destructive updates, I started thinking about how to write trivial games, like Pac-Man or Defender, in a purely functional manner.
 Then I realized that it wasn't performance that was the issue, it was much more fundamental.
 I had no idea how to structure the most trivial of games without using destructive updates.
 Pac-Man is dead simple in any language that fits the same general model as C. In a purely functional language, none of this works.
 HLSL Introduction.
 High Level Shading Language (HLSL), a programming language for Graphic Processing Unit (GPU) in DirectX 9/10/11, supports the shader construction with C-like syntax, types, expressions, statements, and functions.

 Note: mental mill Artist Edition is no longer bundled with FX Composer 2.5.
-Screencasts FX Composer 2.5 Overview [Youtube] [MOV] [WMV] MPQ Archivy - MPQ file format MPQ Archives MPQ file format MoPaQ archive format on Wiki Justin Olbrantz (Quantam) and Jean-Francois Roy (BahamutZERO) have written a more detailed description of MPQ format.
+Screencasts FX Composer 2.5 Overview [Youtube] [MOV] [WMV] MPQ Archivy - MPQ file format.
+MPQ Archives MPQ file format MoPaQ archive format on Wiki Justin Olbrantz (Quantam) and Jean-Francois Roy (BahamutZERO) have written a more detailed description of MPQ format.

 As you can see in the table of contents on the right, this site contains tutorials in a variety of languages.
 This page was written to provide some comments on the differences between these flavors.
 When you click on one of those languages, you’ll see they’re subdivided into Series, which again consist of several chapters.
 Each chapter puts its focus on a new XNA (or DirectX) related concept.
 Below you can see the screenshot of the final chapter of the 3 Series: Let’s first discuss the different languages: XNA using C# Released in December 2006, XNA is intended to push the ease of game programming to the extreme.